Frequently Asked Questions

 Is there any testing requirement for students to apply to STEM Lab or STEM Launch?

-No, there are testing requirements or admissions requirements other than following the district choice policy.
+No, there are no testing requirements or admissions requirements other than following the district choice policy.
 STEM education is for all students and all students are welcome to apply.

 The STEM student may: